Natural Lemon Citrine vs Heated Amethyst: What’s the Difference?

 | Unheated Smoky Lemon Citrine |

-There are other yellow quartz varieties, including golden healer/ferruginous quartz, tangerine/iron-stained quartz and some amphibole quartz, all colored by inclusions, but these are not considered citrine.
+There are other yellow quartz varieties, including golden healer, tangerine/iron-stained quartz, ferruginous quartz, and some amphibole quartz, all colored by inclusions, but these are not citrine.
 For a gemologist, it does not matter what elements are causing the yellow color inside of citrine, as long as it is transparent color zones, not inclusions or coatings.
 However, for someone who is using citrine for metaphysical purposes, the color is not the only thing that matters.
-We care about what elements cause that color, as they each have different healing properties.
+We care about what elements and processes cause that color — whether it's iron and heat, or lithium and aluminum — as they each have different healing properties.

 How Citrine Forms: Three Common Pathways